lxqt/lxqt-admin/README.md

-Much like similar tools provided by [lxqt-config](https://github.com/lxqt/lxqt-config), the tools of lxqt-admin can be launched from the [Configuration Center](https://github.com/lxqt/lxqt-config#configuration-center), as well as from the panel's main menu - Preferences - LXQt settings.
+Much like similar tools provided by [lxqt-config](https://github.com/lxqt/lxqt-config), the tools of lxqt-admin can be launched from the [Configuration Center](https://github.com/lxqt/lxqt-config#configuration-center), as well as from the panel's menu.

 The actual usage should be self-explanatory.
-To apply settings the GUI of the polkit authentication agent that's in use is launched to acquire the root password.
+To apply settings the GUI of the polkit authentication agent that's in use is launched to acquire the password.

 ### Translations